DavesCodeMusings/school-coding-lab/docs/rpi/remote_access.md

 _Figure 2: Shell in a Box, in a Browser_

 ## Next Steps
-Remote access through Secure Shell can be handy for automating system tasks from a central management machine.
-This is an advanced topic, but if you're interested, take a look at [Ansible Community Edition](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+Remote access is handy for running administrative tasks without having to be sitting at the machine.
+With Secure Shell access to the Raspberry Pi, you also have the option of automating system tasks from a central management machine.
+This is an advanced topic, but is worth learning if you're trying to manage more than a handful of Raspberry Pis.
+If you're interested, take a look at [Ansible Community Edition](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).